CollectionBuilder/cb-docs/docs/software/ruby_mac.md

 *Older version notes:*

-- After running `rbenv init` with older versions of MacOS or rbenv you may see a message with the comment "Load rebenv automatically..."
+- After running `rbenv init` with older versions of MacOS or rbenv you may see a message with the comment "Load rbenv automatically..."
 - Take a close look at the second line of message beginning with a pound sign (`#`).
 At the end of this line of text, you should either see `~/.zshrc` or `~/.bash_profile`.
 - If you see `~/.zshrc`, copy and paste the following into the terminal and press "Enter":
 ```